7–THE FOOL AND THE POLARITIES

 ATMOSPHERE

 The atmosphere is bright, airy, and unsettled in a life-giving way.
 The Fool brings freshness—the sense that something new is possible, that the horizon has widened.
+The mood is hopeful and improvisational.
 The psyche feels less confined by what has “always been true,” less trapped by the previous story.

 ATTENTION SHIFT